halex5000/ld-articles/sdk wrappers/Wrapping the LaunchDarkly SDK.md

 Don't get me wrong, I find LaunchDarkly's SDK APIs easy to use and straightforward.
 Still, that doesn't mean that you can't find some nice shortcuts.
 How you wrap the SDK to simplify your usage of it will depend largely on how you utilize LaunchDarkly and how you use flags within your application, so my shortcuts may not be your shortcuts.

-Creating these simplified shortcuts have an added benefit: they standardize how your team interacts with the SDK by turning a series of steps into a single method call.
+Creating these simplified shortcuts can also help you standardize how your team interacts with the SDK by turning a series of steps into a single method call.
 Let's look at a couple examples of this.

 On a client-side application, it is common that you'd want to add a listener to see if a flag changes after getting the initial flag state.
 LaunchDarkly will notify your application of any flag changes within 200ms of them being made, but you have to be listening for them.
 This is usually a two-step process.
 First, you get the initial flag state and then, second, you add a change listener to that flag key.